Table of Contents_

-But with all those add-ons and software integrations, can the card stand on its own two feet against the behemoth that is Nvidia, or does it crumble under the weight of too much of a good thing at bargain basement prices?
+But with all those add-ons and software integrations, can the card stand on its own two feet against the behemoth that is Nvidia, or does it crumble under the weight of too much of a good thing at bargain-basement prices?
+Compare the ASUS with the MSI GeForce 1070 graphics card review instead.

-Read on in my ASUS ROG Strix 8GB RX 480 OC Edition review to find out!
+Read on in our ASUS ROG Strix 8GB RX 480 OC Edition review to find out!

 Price: $259 at Amazon